dannyInc/ECE448-CS440/README.md

 # ECE448-CS440 #
-MP's for Artificial Intelligence taken at UIUC in Fall 2020
+MP's for Artificial Intelligence taken at UIUC in Fall 2020 <br />
+Lecturer: Prof. Margaret Fleck

 ## DO NOT COPY.
 Only for reference ##